 - Local tax structure and tax increment financing districts data and analysis

-- Guidance on available City programs and other programs for various types of projects
+- Guidance on available City programs and other programs for various types of commercial/industrial and residential projects

 Questions on Housing Programs?
 Contact the HRA Division by email or at (763) 572-3591.

 In 1947, the Minnesota Legislature created the Minnesota Housing and Redevelopment Authority Act, which authorized cities to create Housing and Redevelopment Authorities (HRAs) charged with improving "substandard conditions" characterized by "dilapidation, obsolescence, overcrowding and faulty arrangement or design of buildings and improvements."

 Fridley's HRA was established in 1965 and today plays an active role in developing and redeveloping the city.
 HRA projects are designed to enlarge the tax base, create jobs, and create vital, attractive businesses in blighted or underdeveloped areas of the City.